KSC, PSU Classrooms: Laptop Ready Classrooms FAQ

 Back to Questions

-A4 - Are there instructions for how to use a BYOD Classrooms?
+A4 - Are there instructions for how to use a Laptop Ready Classroom (LaRC)?

 Yes, please visit this article: USNH Classroom Type I Instructions (BYOD) Bring Your Own Device